theianmay/asset-ranger-site/index.md

 ## Data Storage and Security

-All data is primarily stored locally on your device.
-If you use cloud sync features, data is transmitted using secure protocols and stored in encrypted format.
+All data is stored locally on your device.
 We implement appropriate security measures to protect your personal information from unauthorized access or disclosure.

 ## Third-Party Services

-AssetRanger does not share your data with third-party services except as necessary to provide app functionality (such as cloud storage if enabled).
+AssetRanger does not share your data with third-party services.
 We do not sell your data to advertisers or other third parties.

 ## Your Rights